“Morning Ma! Morning Pa!”

 “Oooh, I have a pupil now!”
 Daichi looked proud of himself as the two of them started to leave.
 “Call me–”

 “I am not calling you ‘Master’, you Shounen fanatic,” Kaede retorted.

 “Wuxia, not Shounen.”
 Daichi insisted.
-“That Japanese stuff is a pale imitation.
-And you should know better.
-Since when have you ever met someone who learned how to discuss real politics from Shounen?”
+“The Japanese genre is a descendent and simplified imitation.
+And you would know if you actually read more into literary history.
+Besides, since when have you ever met someone who learned how to discuss real politics from Shounen?”